wfercanas/books-ydkjs/2_scope_closures/ch04/1_bundles/3_snowpack/instructions.md

 6. Inside **index.html**, add the following script so we can use lodash: `<script src="https://cdn.jsdelivr.net/npm/lodash@4.17.21/lodash.min.js"></script>`
 7. Check this website to see what you can do with lodash: https://lodash.com/docs/4.17.15 .
 Notice how each method belongs to the `_` object.
 8. Check what does the `_.join()` method do in lodash.
-9. In **index.js**, create the Greeting component.
+9. In **index.js**, create a Greeting component.
 This component is a function that is able to get an array of strings, join them using `_.join()` and insert them into the #root element of the HTML document.
 10. Don't export Greeting.
 11. Execute `Greeting(["Hello", "World"])` at the end of **index.js**.
 12. Add **index.js** as a script in **index.html**